shakes76/PatternFlow/recognition/45737455-Segment_ISICs/README.md

 For model compiling, I used `Adam` with default learning rate `0.001` as the optimizer, and used [`DSC`](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) and `accuracy` as metric.
 Since we want to maximize the dice score, I used `1 - DSC` as the loss function.

-The model is trained with training dataset for `5 epoches`.
+The model is trained with the training set for `5 epoches`.
 During the training process, the validation set is used to validate the model performance.
 The test set is used for testing the model performance at the end.

 ### Usage and Example Output